Money market vs. CD

 Let's compare these two types of savings accounts to see which one may be right for your financial goals.

 A CD is a type of timed deposit account.
-When you open a CD, you choose the term length, or how long you'll leave a set amount of money in the account.
+When you open a CD, you choose the term length, or set time period, for how long you'll leave a set amount of money in the account.
 CD terms can range from three or six months to longer than five years.
 Often, the longer the CD term, the higher the interest rate.
 If you need to take money from your CD before the term ends, you pay a penalty, often in the form of a few months' interest.

 A money market account doesn't have fixed term lengths.
 It operates similarly to a savings account with a few features you'd commonly see in a checking account, such as a debit card or checks.
 If you need to withdraw from your money market account, you can do so, typically without a penalty.